Discover if it is Safe For You to Detox While Pregnant

 What Should Pregnant Women Look For in a Detox Center?

 Inpatient detox is often most ideal for pregnant women, since these facilities allow patients to live on-site during detox and benefit from 24/7 medical care.
 Withdrawing from drugs and alcohol is often the most difficult and painful part of overcoming addiction, but can be made more comfortable with the care and treatments offered at inpatient detox centers.

 When researching your options for detox centers, look for facilities that offer women-only care, or that offer prenatal services.
 These detox centers often specialize in women’s health, and are more experienced with helping females overcome addiction.
 Also, look for detox centers that use a medical detox approach, since these facilities use medications and other treatments designed to make withdrawal more comfortable, and less life-threatening.

 If you or your pregnant loved one is also suffering from trauma, domestic abuse, or mental health conditions such as bipolar disorder or an anxiety disorder, look for detox centers that treat co-occurring disorders.
 Many times, co-occurring disorders are the root cause of addiction.
 Co-occurring disorders can be successfully treated using psychological therapies that improve the mother’s outcome of staying clean and avoiding relapse following treatment.

 Withdrawing from drugs and alcohol at a medical detox center can improve the outcome for both mother and baby.
-If you or someone you love is pregnant and needs help fighting addiction, call our 24/7 confidential helpline at 800-483-2193 to speak with a caring addiction counselor.
-We’ll help you find nearby drug and alcohol detox centers with the resources and treatments needed to serve pregnant women struggling with addiction.
+If you or someone you love is pregnant and needs help fighting addiction, call our confidential helpline at 866-351-3840(Who Answers?) .